 Part-time internship opportunities may be available to qualified students whose schedules allow time to commit to a 1-3 credit internship.
 Non-credit internships are also available.
-Placements in Beijing include the Chi Heng Foundation (which serves children impacted by AIDS), True Run Media, and Dezan, Shira & Associates.
+Placements in Beijing include the Chi Heng Foundation (which serves children impacted by AIDS), Shangri-la Farms, and Dezan Shira & Associates.
 Other opportunities include Chinese NGOs, English language publications, human service organizations, and various English teaching opportunities.

 Students who choose not to pursue an internship may participate in non-credit community engagement that entail short-term or one-time projects, such as assisting with special activities at a vocational school for migrant families.

-The cost of the SU Beijing Center program includes SU tuition and a program fee.
+The cost of the Syracuse Beijing Center program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
 For a complete breakdown of costs, we have prepared a comprehensive budget sheet (Beijing Planning Budget 2017-18.pdf